 - a.
 Deposits up to the federally insured (FDIC) limit may be invested in banks and savings and loans. - b.
-No more than \$10 million shall be invested in federally insured time deposits.
-No more than the FDIC limit shall be invested in one issuer. - c.
-Deposits shall not exceed the net worth of the bank or savings and loan. - d.
-The maturity of such deposits shall not exceed three years.
+No more than \$10 million 10% of the portfolio shall be invested in federally insured time deposits. - c.
+No more than the FDIC limit shall be invested in one issuerinstitution. - ed.
+Deposits shall not exceed the net worth of the bank or savings and loan. - de.
+The maturity of such FDIC-insured time deposits shall not exceed three years.